AndrewBulata/Aragonese-Pluralisation/README.md

 | character  | personache | personaches       |
 | fish       | peix       | peixes            |

+Do attempt the problem first and then run the script attached in this repository.

 ### Justification for a Machine Learning Approach to Aragonese Pluralisation Problem

+Having solved similar linguistic problems in the past, I became fascinated with the cognitive mechanisms that enable us to figure out such issues without extensive training.
+The human mind, with its unique 'neural network,' is the best device for language acquisition, capable of learning any language naturally over time.
+This curiosity led me to explore framing linguistic problems computationally.
+Can we develop a machine learning algorithm that learns language rules without relying on rule-based tricks?
+And can such a model be generalized to all languages?
+Stay tuned.

 In addressing the Aragonese pluralisation problem, a machine learning approach is particularly effective due to the complex and irregular nature of linguistic patterns.
 Traditional rule-based methods might struggle to capture the nuances and exceptions in plural formation, whereas a machine learning model can learn from examples and generalise to unseen data.
 The chosen method utilises a Random Forest Classifier within a pipeline that incorporates feature extraction and vectorisation to capture essential characteristics of the words.
+Another reason why this approach is ideal for our problem is that, to replicate the challenge, we train the model on a limited dataset, requiring it to infer the rules dynamically.

 #### Implementation Details: